 Step 1.
 Complete all required fields in the online application below.

 Step 3.
-Once we have your completed application on file, we will conduct a phone interview.
+Once we have your completed application on file, we will contact you via the information you provide on the application.
+We will then conduct a phone interview within a few months.

 With warmest regards,

 **Please note that we are not able to place guide dogs nor are we able to place dogs with individuals who manifest behaviors beyond their control.
 For information on other programs better suited to help under those particular circumstances, please visit the internet.**